What MIG welding is used for – The 10 Thousand Foot View

 Places MIG Welding is Used In

-Due to the fact that MIG welding uses gas to protect the weld, the area used to weld in needs to be protected from the elements.
+Because MIG welding uses gas to protect the weld, the area used to weld in needs to be protected from the elements.
 Good ventilation is needed.

-It is not a good idea to breathe in the fumes from a weld - known as the weld plume.
+It’s not a good idea to breathe in the fumes from a weld – known as the weld plume.